Rowlinsons Banner Image

 What are mirror wills?

 Mirror wills are wills that two individuals draw up together that are essentially the same legal document.
 If two people – usually a married or long-term committed couple - have practically the same wishes for their estate after they die, they can each make a will that mirrors the other.
-As they are almost identical, it does not allow for many differences in the content.
-It is also important to note that either party is free to change his or her will at any time, without the other’s knowledge.
+Usually they are almost identical, with few differences in the content.
+It is important to note that with mirror wills either party is free to change his or her will at any time, without the other’s knowledge.

-Mirror Wills are cost effective as it is usually less to draft one will and make a copy with some minor adjustments than it is to draft two separate legal documents.
-Mirror wills might be suitable for couples who own the same things and don’t have any other assets.
+Mirror Wills are generally cost effective as it is usually more efficient to draft one will and make a copy with some minor adjustments than it is to draft two completely separate legal documents.
+Mirror wills might be suitable for couples who own the same things and don’t have significant other assets in their separate names.

 What is a mutual will?

-A mutual will is when two people draft their wills at the same time and make them legally binding on each other.
-They can be mirror wills or completely different documents.
-In essence, you each make your will and sign a contract not to change it.
+A mutual will is when two people draft their wills at the same time, but also make them legally binding on each other.
+They would usually be mirror wills but could be completely different documents.
+In essence, both parties each make a will and at the same time they enter into a legally binding agreement not to change it in the future unless both parties agree to it.

 Typically, the couple agrees to provide for one another after the first person passes away and stipulates what happens to the estate after the second death.
 When the first person dies, the assets they inherit form part of a trust to safeguard them for the couple’s ultimate beneficiaries.